-The Ed-Fi Dashboards, provided as a starter kit as part of the free Ed-Fi Implementation Suite, were designed for teachers by teachers.
-The dashboards connect the data from start to finish by transforming data into insights that make it easier for teachers to teach, for students to learn, and for schools to succeed.
+The Ed-Fi Dashboards, provided as a starter kit as part of the free Ed-Fi Technical Suite, were designed for teachers by teachers.
+The Dashboards connect the data from start to finish by transforming data into insights that make it easier for teachers to teach, for students to learn, and for schools to succeed.

-This guide outlines the most popular and useful features of the dashboard, as determined by educators currently using Ed-Fi Dashboards in their daily work with students.
+This guide outlines the most popular and useful features of the solution, as determined by educators currently using Ed-Fi Dashboards in their daily work with students.

 This Quick Start guide is designed as a companion to the Ed-Fi Dashboards demo site, which is populated with fictional data and is available at https://dashboards.ed-fi.org.
 If you want to use this guide interactively, you can use the following logins:

 The Ed-Fi Dashboards are generally tested for and compatible with the recent versions of common browsers, including Chrome, Internet Explorer, Edge, Safari, and Firefox.
 Reasonably equivalent experiences are provided on each.

 The Student Information page is a compilation of data that includes student program participation, accommodations, parent contact information, and a current student photo.
 This introductory page connects information which is often difficult to access without a dashboard because it is often located in different physical locations and online systems.
 With Ed-Fi Dashboards, educators can see student designations such as Special Education or Gifted & Talented, and can readily identify how to best contact parents or guardians.

 The Academic Dashboard Overview page enables educators to identify high-level student needs quickly, and to navigate, with one click, to a more detailed analysis of student performance.

 The dashboard shows educators a summary view of student performance grouped into meaningful categories that include: Attendance and Discipline, State Assessments, Local Assessments, Grades and Credits, Advanced Academics, and College and Career Readiness.